 Seeking Health’s Optimal GI Powder contains all these high-quality nutrients and more.
 It is a great supplement to help heal and seal the gut lining while you address the other underlying root causes of a leaky gut.

 The optimal GI powder can be mixed into water, blended into smoothies, or made into tea by adding warm coconut milk and cinnamon.
 For maximum benefit, enjoy these gut-soothing nutrients before eating to help coat and soothe the Gi tract before food enters the small intestine.

 Take lecithin for leaky gut to support the regeneration of healthy cells that line the intestine.
 These cells renew every three days, which requires ample amounts of phosphatidylcholine from sunflower lecithin to heal the leaky gut.

 Sunflower lecithin will also promote antimicrobial bile flow from the gallbladder to prevent SIBO, which is an underlying root cause of leaky gut that no one is talking about!
 Kill two birds with one stone by taking lecithin to help repair the intestinal lining while keeping the small intestine free from harmful bacteria that contribute to a leaky gut.

 Identifying and avoiding food sensitivities while implementing gut-healing foods can help calm and heal your leaky gut.
 You may need to investigate pathogens, parasites, or opportunistic organisms that have overgrown and eliminate SIBO and candida.

 Gut healing foods

-If the gut lining is really irritated and inflamed and there is poor upper digestive function eating raw and difficult to digest foods such as legumes and raw vegetables may be to hard on the intestinal lining while trying to heal.
-Supporting the body with easy to digest foods such as blended soups and smoothies that are easy to digest can help to speed the healing of leaky gut.
+Foods such as legumes and raw vegetables can be more difficult to digest and may be too hard on the intestinal lining while trying to heal.
+Supporting the body with easy-to-digest foods such as blended soups and smoothies can help to give digestion a break and speed the healing of leaky gut.